 - Proposal development for funding applications

-- The student’s own area of research concentration
+- The student’s chosen area of research concentration

 - Skill and career-development workshops